Work assessment allowance (AAP)

 - If your AAP ended because your assessment was completed and you returned to work, you can resume your previous case if you returned to work less than 52 weeks ago.
 In this case, your capacity for work must be reduced by at least 50 percent.
 You can be granted AAP from the date of application, but not sooner.
 See information below on the right to sickness benefit.

 - In order to qualify for sickness benefit, you must have been working, either at full or partial capacity, for a period of 26 weeks.
-If it has been less than 52 weeks since you last received AAP and you have become ill again, you may not be entitled to sickness benefit.
-If you are not entitled to sickness benefit, you may reapply for AAP.
+If you become ill again and not are entitled to sickness benefit, you may reapply for AAP.
 In this case, you may be entitled to AAP as a replacement for sickness benefit for a limited period of up to 6 months.
 The goal is to help you return to work within these 6 months.

 If you apply for AAP, NAV will assess whether you are entitled to resume your earlier case, or whether you are entitled to a new period.
 You must submit an application for us to consider your case.